vlucas/vancelucas-site/source/blog/2014-05-01-pulling-my-apps-from-the-app-store.html.markdown

 to the very poor early [Appcelerator Titanium](http://www.appcelerator.com/) Android support.
-Both these apps were developed and released at least 3 years ago on Titanium versions 1.5.x - 1.7.x, and a lot has changed for the better since those dark ages with Titanium (we have have and MVC framework called Alloy, and Titanium is at 3.2.x).
+Both these apps were developed and released at least 3 years ago on Titanium versions 1.5.x - 1.7.x, and a lot has changed for the better since those dark ages with Titanium (we have have an MVC framework called Alloy, and Titanium is at 3.2.x).
 From my experience with Alloy, I am positive that updated versions of these apps would elimate all the problems on Android.